HarveyHunt/i3situation/README.md

 Configuring Plugins
 =============
+Plugins are the way to get this application to output to i3bar and allow for large amounts of expandability.
+The configuration file is automatically reloaded when any changes occur to it.

 Plugins are configured in the config file.
 You must first denote a new plugin config section by using a unique name for that instance of a plugin.
 For example: